Frédéric Beigbeder: Life and career

-In 2002, he presented the TV talk show "Hypershow" on French channel Canal +, co-presented with Jonathan Lambert, Sabine Crossen and Henda.
+In 2002, he presented the TV talk show ypershow on the French channel Canal +, co-presented with Jonathan Lambert, Sabine Crossen and Henda.
 That year he also advised French Communist Party candidate Robert Hue in the presidential election.

-In 2005, he was, with others authors such as Alain Decaux, Richard Millet and Jean-Pierre Thiollet, one of the Beirut Book Fair's guests in the Beirut International Exhibition & Leisure Center, commonly (BIEL).
+In 2005, he was, with other authors such as Alain Decaux, Richard Millet and Jean-Pierre Thiollet, one of the Beirut Book Fair's guests in the Beirut International Exhibition & Leisure Center.

 He worked for a few years as an editor for Flammarion.
 He left Flammarion in 2006.

-His novel Un roman français was awarded the Prix Renaudot in November 2009.
+His novel A French Novel was awarded the Prix Renaudot in November 2009.
 He has written columns in Le Figaro Magazine since 2010.

-Literary work

-Writing style

-Frédéric Beigbeder's writing style includes both humour and self-mockery.
+Beigbeder's writing style includes both humour and self-mockery.
 His books are full of high-low cultural references.